 - 1 tablespoons sesame seeds (optional)

 - 2-4 tablespoons all purpose flour

 - Oil, for frying

-- Drain the garbanzo beans from the water and dry them completely.
+- DRAIN: the garbanzo beans from the water and dry them completely.
 You can do this on a kitchen towel by giving them a good wipe down.

-- Heat an inch of oil in a nonstick skillet over medium heat.
-I suggest using a skillet because it reduces the chances of the falafel patties breaking(*see notes).
-When the oil is warm, place 4-6 patties into the oil at a time, depending on the size of the skillet.
+- FRY: Heat an inch of oil in a nonstick skillet over medium heat or in a deep fryer (if making balls).
+I suggest using a skillet because it reduces the chances of the falafel patties breaking vs making falafel balls.
+When the oil is warm (325ºF), place 4-6 patties into the oil at a time, depending on the size of the skillet.
 Do not overcrowd the pan as it will become very difficult to turn the patties.
-Let the falafel cook for 3-4 minutes per side.
-Depending on the size of your patty, you may need more or less time.
-It's always good to do a test patty, taste to make sure it's cooked through and adjusting the time as needed.
+Let the falafel cook for 5-6 minutes total (in the pan or deep fryer) or until the patties or balls cook all the way through.
+Depending on the size, you may need more or less time.
+It's always good to do a test falafel.
+Taste to make sure it's cooked through and adjusting the time as needed.